-There have been tremendous changes in the life style of human beings which may be attributed to the contribution of science and technology.
-Its influence is being reflected in all productive endeavors.
-The contribution of science and technology has been experienced in almost all the spheres of human life including education.
+During the last two decades, many significant developments have taken place in the discipline of education Educational technology has become a very major and useful area of knowledge relevant for more efficient and effective functions of teaching-learning system.
+Teaching and learning stand more successful when technology is added to the classroom and to progress students' learning and to support them extent their aims.
 Interactive Whiteboard is an influential device in the classroom adding interactivity and association, allowing the integration of media content into the lecture and supporting collaborative learning.
 Hence researcher would like to study on Interactive Whiteboard teaching in learning Science in Krishna District, Andhra Pradesh, India.
 True-Experimental research design was used for this study.
 The population of the study was made up of 8th class CBSE Students.
 The sample population was made up of 160 students.
-This study intends to find out the effectiveness of Interactive Whiteboard teaching in learning Science with respect to Gender.
+This study intends to find out the effectiveness of Interactive Whiteboard teaching in learning Physics and Chemistry.
 Objectives, Hypotheses, Tool, Sample, Method, Data Analysis, and Educational Implications are discussed as follows.